Kieran-Everett/pLox/README.md

 # pLox
-An implimentation of Lox in Python.
+An implementation of Lox in Python.
 To find out more about Lox, look here: https://craftinginterpreters.com